-There are multiple services within our application network zone itself.
-Each of these service talks to other within this network, making it a complicated traffic pattern.
+Within our application network zone, there are multiple services which talk to each other within this network, making it a complicated traffic pattern.

 Consul’s solution to overall network segmentation challenge in distributed systems is by implementing service graph and mutual TLS.

 Consul solves the problem of network segmentation by centrally managing the definition around who can talk to whom.
 Consul has a dedicated feature for this called Consul Connect.